lpalova/dsp/statistics/8-3-scoring.md

 Write a function that takes a goal-scoring rate, {\tt lam}, in goals per game, and simulates a game by generating the time between goals until the total time exceeds 1 game, then returns the number of goals scored.

-Write another function that simulates many games, stores the estimates of \lambda {\tt lam}, then computes their mean error and RMSE.
+Write another function that simulates many games, stores the estimates of $\lambda$ {\tt lam}, then computes their mean error and RMSE.

 Is this way of making an estimate biased?
 Plot the sampling distribution of the estimates and the 90\% confidence interval.
 What is the standard error?
 What happens to sampling error for increasing values of {\tt lam}?